 At your age, recovery is more important than ever before.
 That’s true whether you’re crushing your new workout plan or suffering from a crushing backache from carrying a kid around all day.
-Fortunately, there’s a whole gang of innovative products you can use to aid your recovery at the end of the day that are less expensive than the chiropractor and more effective than holding a pack of frozen peas on your sore muscles (although the frozen pea thing is genius).
+Fortunately, there’s a whole gang of innovative take-home message, cool-down, and compression equipment you can use to aid your recovery at the end of the day that are less expensive than the chiropractor and more effective than holding a pack of frozen peas on your sore muscles (although the frozen pea thing is genius).

 Trigger Point Performance ‘The Grid’ Foam Roller

 While it may only look like a foam-wrapped piece of PVC pipe … actually, that’s exactly what it is.
 However, a few minutes of foam rolling each day delivers all the benefits of a nightly massage parlor trip with none of the spousal suspicion.
 Those benefits include breaking up trigger points, loosening tissue, increasing circulation, and writhing in pain on the living room floor to your family’s endless amusement.

 This adorable, palm-sized rover autonomously seeks out knots in your back like Curiosity looking for water on Mars.
 It’s powered by three AA batteries, uses tilt sensors to never lose its grip or fall off your back, and has three modes: Vibration, Caress, and Tickling (with optional “tingle fingers”).
 Suddenly, the inevitable robot uprising sounds a whole lot more cuddly.

 Get the benefits of compression and ice simultaneously, during or after your workout.
 Even if you don’t feel like freezing it, you’ll still have a moisture wicking compression wrap.
 They come in 11 colors and three sizes to fit any body part, which is important, because all of yours will hurt at some point.